mia-platform/documentation/docs/release-notes/platform_10-7-0_releasenotes.md

 #### Machine-to-Machine Authentication

-From now on, thanks to Mia-Platform Console you can create and manage Service Account Users, a new type of identity in addition to traditional Users!
+From now on, Mia-Platform Console supports Service Account Users, a new type of identity in addition to traditional Users!

 Service Accounts are non-human Users that can be used to implement automated processes with machine-to-machine communication, in order to improve the speed, reliability and scalability of your CI/CD workflows.